NBA has ‘no plans’ to pause season, Silver tells ESPN

 Silver told ESPN that a very small number of the league’s current cases involve players or coaches who have gone through the three-shot process – two Pfizer or Moderna shots, then a booster – and that those people have largely been asymptomatic or experiencing no worse than mild symptoms.

-“Boosters are highly effective,” Silver said, adding that the league and the National Basketball Players Association are trying to get the league’s 60% rate of boosted players increased significantly.
-The NBA has said 97% of players are fully vaccinated.
+”Boosters are highly effective,” Silver said, adding that the league and the National Basketball Players Association are trying to get the league’s rate of boosted players increased significantly.
+The NBA has said 97% of players are fully vaccinated and the NBPA said Tuesday night that 65% of eligible players are boosted, which they pointed to as better than twice the national average.

+”Today, we committed to facilitating the delivery of booster shots to all eligible players, and the NBPA is strongly encouraging all of our members to receive a booster as soon as possible,” the union said.

+Silver also said that the omicron variant is a ”beyond dominant” player in the rise of positive tests within the NBA in recent days, estimating that somewhere around ”90% of the positive cases we’re seeing right now are omicron.”

 There were some notable removals from the protocols list Tuesday.
 The Lakers said Dwight Howard and Talen Horton-Tucker would be available to play Tuesday night against Phoenix.
 But Lakers coach Frank Vogel and four players remain out, all because of protocols.